 The Interact Program

 This committee should conduct activities associated with the club’s Interact program, the service club for young people ages 14 to 18 supported and governed by this club.

+Scholarship Committee

+This committee should conduct activities associated with the club’s annual college scholarship program, including interviewing students and awarding of said scholarships.

 Additional ad hoc committees may be appointed as needed.